iande/mathish.com/_posts/2011-05-03-on-a-problem.md

 itself down.
-While we're on the subject of omissions through simplification, if a receiver were to fail to receive a book, we could have it send an "upload failed" notification, providing the dispatcher with the opportunity to notify the author that it needs to re-send the book to a newly determined available receiver. [[jump back](#ref-monitors)]
+While we're on the subject of omissions through simplification, if a receiver were to fail to receive a book, we could have it send an "upload failed" notification, providing the dispatcher with the opportunity to notify the author that she needs to re-send the book to a newly determined available receiver. [[jump back](#ref-monitors)]